Noah Lyles breaks Michael Johnson U.S. record; U.S. sweeps world 200m

+“I didn’t want it to say 32,” Lyles said.
+“I wanted my own time.
+Nobody wants to share a record.

+“All me and my coach have been talking about was like, ‘We’re going after that record.'”

-Noah Lyles broke Michael Johnson‘s American record, leading a U.S. sweep of the men’s 200m medals at the world track and field championships.
+Lyles, 25, repeated as world champion and led a U.S. sweep of the men’s 200m medals with Kenny Bednarek (19.77) and Knighton (19.80).
 That came 15 minutes after Jamaican Shericka Jackson won the women’s 200m in 21.45 seconds, the second-fastest time in history behind Florence Griffith-Joyner‘s world record of 21.34 from the 1988 Olympics.
+On Her Turf has more on the women’s 200m here.

-Lyles repeated as world champion in 19.31 seconds, taking one hundredth off Johnson’s famous golden-shoes time from the 1996 Atlanta Olympics.
-Only Jamaicans Usain Bolt (19.19) and Yohan Blake (19.26) have run faster.
-Lyles rebounded from a bronze-medal finish at the Tokyo Olympics, where he was expected to take gold.
+For the men’s 200m, only Jamaicans Usain Bolt (19.19) and Yohan Blake (19.26) have run faster than Lyles, who had been expected to take gold at the Tokyo Games.

-Countrymen Kenny Bednarek (19.77) and Erriyon Knighton (19.80) took silver and bronze.
-Bednarek repeated his result from Tokyo.
-Knighton, at 18, became the youngest individual sprint medalist in world championships history.
+“You can go through a dark storm and come out of it better than you were before,” he said.

-The final was billed as a showdown between budding rivals Lyles and Knighton, but Lyles put it away before the final straightaway by running the best curve of his life.
-The scoreboard clock initially, unofficially read 19.32, then changed to 19.31.
+The final was billed as a showdown between budding rivals Lyles and Knighton, but Lyles put it away before the straightaway by running the best curve of his life.

 “It was always there.
-I was just waiting for it to hit,” said Lyles, who lowered his personal best from 19.50.
+I was just waiting for it to hit,” said Lyles, who didn’t run the 100m, his complementary event, this year because he was focused on Johnson’s record (and, to a degree, beating Knighton).
 “It was always going to come, as soon as I got the start I wanted and was able to get a race where I get my [first] 100 [meters].”

-Johnson, at Hayward Field working for the BBC, said he planned to text congratulations to the 25-year-old Lyles, whose dad, Kevin, raced against Johnson in the 1990s.
+Johnson, at Hayward Field working for the BBC, went on the track and hugged Lyles, whose dad, Kevin, raced against Johnson in the 1990s.

-“I knew that he was going to run faster than 19.32 some day,” Johnson said.
+“I knew that he was going to run faster than 19.32 some day,” said Johnson, who met Lyles for the first time.
 “To be honest, when you’ve held the world record, you don’t really focus on the national record. … For Noah, I don’t think he really cares about the American record.
 He wants a world record.
 It might be within his reach.”

+Bednarek came back from a broken toe to repeat his silver from Tokyo.

+Knighton, fourth in Tokyo, became the youngest individual sprint medalist in world championships history, according to Bill Mallon of Olympedia.org.
+Knighton was expected to lead off the turn but did not, in part because he mistakenly hit the side of a starting block with his right foot reacting to the gun.

 Three other Americans swept the 100m medals last Saturday — Fred Kerley, Marvin Bracy-Williams and Trayvon Bromell.